python/cpython/Tools/cases_generator/interpreter_definition.md

    intermediate results.)
 3. No `DEOPT_IF` may follow an `ERROR_IF` in the same block.

+(There is some wiggle room: these rules apply to dynamic code paths, not to static occurrences in the source code.)

-If an error condition is detected before the first `DECREF` of an input, two idioms are valid:
+If code detects an error condition before the first `DECREF` of an input, two idioms are valid:

-- Just use `goto error`.
+- Use `goto error`.
 - Use a block containing the appropriate `DECREF` calls ending in `ERROR_IF(true, error)`.